 The parcels project has been underway for several years.
 MnGeo has collected parcels for 86 counties to date (see full-size map).
 There is no data available for the Red Lake tribal nation.
 The MN.IT @ DNR team has been able to create a standardized and aggregated file for internal state use.

-MnGeo continues to work with the MN Department of Revenue to determine how the Parcels Project complements Revenue's PRISM (Property Record Information System of Minnesota) Project; however, based on timing and the need to move forward, the Parcels and Land Records Committee and the Standards Committee are proceeding with standards approval for an updated version of the DCDATS proposed standard in the interim.
+The Parcels and Land Records Committee and the Standards Committee are proceeding with standards approval for an updated version of the DCDATS proposed standard in the interim.